splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Change the following parameters in the :new-page:`Network Explorer values file <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/values.yaml#L87>` to increase or decrease the number of CPU cores.
 You can set between 1-32 cores.

-The following example shows you how to change increase the number of CPU cores.
+The following example shows you how to increase the number of CPU cores.

     .. code-block:: yaml